CringeKid102/Elden-Ring/README.md

 - **Health and Stamina UI** for player and boss
 - **Wall Collision System** using coordinates

+## Installation
+- Python 3.9
+- Pygame

+## Known Bugs

+## Cheat Codes
+- Pressing options and then returning back to the title screen will drop the demon's health to 1

 ## How to Run

 - Ensure all assets (images, audio, spritesheets) are in the correct folder structure